s1090263/ProgettoTiseniGiri/README.md

   Ex. { "1" : ["Hashtag","equal", 1]} returns all tweets with a number of hashtags equal to one
 - between, which returns all the tweets with a number of likes,retweets or hashtags, lower than the first number passed from user and greater than the second
   Ex. { "1" : ["Favorites","between", 5,3]} returns all the tweet with a number of likes included between three and five

+The field User refers to an object which as a parameter a string called "name", and also the field hashtag refers to another parameter which is the text of the hashtag which is a String parameter.
+For this reason the filters working with these parameters are categorised as "String Filters" and for them there is only one method avalaible to apply the filter:

+- stringSearch, which returns all the tweet containing a string parameter identical to the string passed in input from the user(the method is case sensitive and takes into account spaces )
+  Ex. { "1" : ["Hashtag","stringSearch","cusancona"]} returns all the tweet with hashtag text "cusancona"
+  Ex. { "1" : ["User","stringSearch","Emanuele Frontoni"]} returns all the tweet posted by Emanuele Frontoni on that official page "

+The field Time refers also to a string object, namely the parameter created_at of tweet object, which indicates when the tweet was posted on the page.
+So in order to realise a filter on this particular field we must convert the string into a Date object in Java.
+Then using some method of the class Date whe can implements four different filters similar to numerical filters for the name, but with a lot a difference in term of parametrs and implementation:

+- greater